 Are the Seesaw videos you need to watch piling up?
-Seesaw seems to be an easy space for students to upload videos for a variety of purposes.
-If you’re the teacher, though, these can pile up and that pile can become overwhelming.
+While Seesaw seems to be an easy space for students to upload videos for a variety of purposes, as the teacher who has to watch them, these can pile up.
 So how can we use Seesaw as a reflection tool versus just a repository for completed assignments?

 Here’s one idea.

 - After students preview an article, they make a video predicting what they will be learning about in that text.

 - They read the article independently (and discuss in small groups).